roc-lang/roc/FAQ.md

 Prior to designing Roc, I taught a lot of beginner [Elm](https://elm-lang.org/) workshops.
 Sometimes at conferences, sometimes for [Frontend Masters](https://frontendmasters.com/courses/intro-elm/), sometimes for free at local coding bootcamps or meetup groups.
-In total I've spent well over 100 hours standing in front of a class, introdcuing the students to their first pure functional programming language.
+In total I've spent well over 100 hours standing in front of a class, introducing the students to their first pure functional programming language.

 Here was my experience teaching currying: